brianleect/binance-pump-alerts/README.md

 1. `outlierIntervals`: (0.01 -> 1% , 0.1 -> 10%), modify accordingly based on needs.
 Avoid setting it too low to avoid noise.
 1. `extractInterval`: Default is `1s`, Interval at which we retrieve the price information from Binance.
 1. `pairsOfInterest`: Default is _USDT_.
 Other options include BUSD, BTC, ETH etc.
-1. `topReportIntervals`: Default is `1h`,`3h`and `6h` Intervals for top pump and dump reports to be sent, ensure its in chartIntervals + outlierIntervals as well.
+1. `topReportIntervals`: Default is `1h`,`3h`and `6h` Intervals for top pump and dump reports to be sent, ensure it is in chartIntervals + outlierIntervals as well.

 ### Optional features to enable